-Related work.
+Related Work.
 The redundant Klee-Minty cube of [DTZ09] and the "snake" in [DTZ08] are instances which show that the total curvature of the central path can be in $\Omega(m)$ for a polytope described by m inequalities.
-Gilbert, Gonzaga, and Karas [GGK04] also exhibited ill-behaved central paths.
-They showed that the central path can have a "zig-zag" shape with infinitely many turns, on a problem defined in $\mathbb{R}^2$ by nonlinear but convex functions.

 The central path has been studied by Dedieu, Malajovich, and Shub [DMS05] via the multihomogeneous Bézout theorem and by De Loera, Sturmfels, and Vinzant [DLSV12] using matroid theory.
 These two papers provide an upper bound of O(n) on the total curvature averaged over all regions of an arrangement of hyperplanes in dimension n.

-In terms of iteration-complexity of interior point methods, several worst-case results have been proposed [Ans91, KY91, JY94, Pow93, TY96, BL97].
-In particular, Zhao and Stoer [ZS93] showed that the iteration-complexity of a certain class of path-following methods is governed by an integral along the central path.
+However, to the best of our knowledge, there is no explicit relation between the geometric curvature and the iteration-complexity of interior point methods.
+Zhao and Stoer [ZS93] showed that the iteration-complexity of a certain class of path-following methods is governed by an integral along the central path.
 This quantity, called Sonnevend's curvature, was introduced in [SSZ91].
 The tight relationship between the total Sonnevend curvature and the iteration-complexity of interior points methods have been extended to semidefinite and symmetric cone programs [KOT13].
 Note that Sonnevend's curvature is different from the geometric curvature we study in this paper.
-To the best of our knowledge, there is no explicit relation between the geometric curvature and the iteration-complexity of interior point methods.
-We circumvent this difficulty here by showing directly that the geometric curvature and the number of iterations are exponential for the family $\mathbf{LW}r(t)$ .
+We circumvent this difficulty here by showing directly that the geometric curvature and the number of iterations are exponential for the family $\mathbf{LW}r(t)$.

-The present work relies on the considerations of amoebas (images by the valuation) of algebraic and semialgebraic sets; see [EKL06, DY07, RGST05, Ale13] for background.
+The present work relies on the considerations of amoebas (log-limits) of algebraic and semialgebraic sets; see [EKL06, DY07, RGST05, Ale13] for background.
 Another ingredient is a construction of Bezem, Nieuwenhuis, and Rodríguez-Carbonell [BNRC08].
 Their goal was to show that an algorithm of Butkovič and Zimmermann [BZ06] has exponential running time.
-We arrive at our family of linear programs by lifting a variant of this construction to Puiseux series.
+We arrive at our family of linear programs by lifting a variant of this construction to a non-Archimedean field of Puiseux series.